1. Consider ways to keep your costs down to reduce student loan debt.

 More Flexible Deferment, Repayment, & Cancellation Options

-- Federal Direct Stafford and Perkins loans are both deferred while you are in-school.
-No payments are due for six months after you leave school in the case of Stafford loans, and nine months after you leave school in the case of Perkins loans.
-Also, if you qualify for Subsidized Stafford Loans or Perkins Loans, the government will pay the interest that accrues while you are in-school and during your grace period.
+- Federal Direct Stafford loans are deferred while you are in-school.
+No payments are due for six months after you leave school.
+Also, if you qualify for Subsidized Stafford Loans, the government will pay the interest that accrues while you are in-school and during your grace period.
 This is not the case with Unsubsidized Stafford Loans or private (alternative) loans.

 - After you graduate, federal loans have more flexible repayment options than private (alternative) loans.
 Most private (alternative) loans don’t offer more than one year of forbearance (temporary suspension of payments at the discretion of the lender).
 Federal loans offer a variety of deferment options (temporary suspension of payments if you meet certain requirements, such as unemployment or economic hardship), and up to five years of forbearance if you are having trouble making payments.